ObiomaIkpe/ReaLiFi/ReaLiFi.md

 ```

 **Fee Structure:**
-- **Listing Fee:** 3% deducted from seller's payment on confirmed sales
+- **Listing Fee:** 3% deducted from seller's payment on confirmed full asset sales
-- **Cancellation Penalty:** 1% charged to buyer if they cancel a purchase
+- **Cancellation Penalty:** 1% charged to buyer if they cancel a full asset purchase
+- **Share Trading Fee:** 2% charged to buyer on secondary market share purchases
-- Both fees sent to contract owner
+- All fees sent to contract owner

 ---